What are the Benefits of CBD for Skincare?

 In a 2013 study by the American Society for Clinical Investigation, a team of scientists discovered that with CBD, the endocannabinoid receptors throughout the skin can regulate the production of sebum or oil.
 With the overproduction of oil, individuals that suffer from skin conditions like acne and rosacea might be susceptible to breakouts.
 When tested with a sample of a human skin culture, the team of scientists has also discovered that there were no side effects with CBD compared to antibiotic medications and other treatment options for rosacea.

 Although common acne creams and medications can help with the symptoms of rosacea, sometimes the use of these treatments can cause more irritation and redness depending on severity.
 The most common treatment options for rosacea can be anti-bacteria washes, laser treatments, photodynamic therapy sessions, and more.
-For a natural alternative option for helping the symptoms of rosacea and other skin conditions, CBD might be a possible option to look into for reducing redness, inflammation, and oil production.
+For a natural alternative option for helping the symptoms of rosacea and other skin conditions, CBD skincare for acne might be a possible option to look into for reducing redness, inflammation, and oil production.

 The American Academy of Dermatology estimates that over 50 million individuals suffer annually from acne breakouts.
 The majority of individuals affected by acne are under the age of 24 and 15% of these adults that suffer from acne are over the age of 30.
 It is also estimated that to help treat acne, Americans have spent over $3 billion dollars on creams, medication, face washes, etc.